(Last Updated: 28th March 2022)

-(The main source for the information used in this article was notes that were taken of the video “America’s Godly Heritage,” by David Barton, produced in 1992 by WallBuilders.
-Although I have used direct and paraphrased quotes of David Barton throughout this article, I am in no way affiliated with him, nor WallBuilders.
-I have tried to be as accurate as possible with this information, so if mistakes are found I will correct them.
-I recommend that readers visit WallBuilders, “an organization dedicated to presenting America’s forgotten history . . . with an emphasis on the moral, religious, and constitutional foundation on which America was built – a foundation which, in recent years, has been seriously attacked and undermined.”)[†]
+(The main source for the information used in this article is from notes that were taken of the video “America’s Godly Heritage,” by David Barton, produced in 1992 by WallBuilders.
+Although I have used direct and paraphrased quotes from and of David Barton throughout this article, I am not affiliated with him, nor WallBuilders.
+I have tried to be as accurate as possible with this information, so if mistakes are found I will do my best to correct them.
+I encourage readers to visit WallBuilders, “an organization dedicated to presenting America’s forgotten history . . . with an emphasis on the moral, religious, and constitutional foundation on which America was built – a foundation which, in recent years, has been seriously attacked and undermined.”)[†]

 I’m sure you’ve heard the phrase “Separation of Church and State,” and if you’re like most people you believe that this phrase means we cannot mix government and religion.
 People believe this because that is what we have been taught.
 However, if you believe this, you would be wrong.

 Do you know where the phrase came from?

 It’s not from the U.S. Constitution, the Bill of Rights, nor any of the Founding documents.